Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 where $f$ is a universal function and obeys the scaling law of Ising universality, so we take $\nu = 1$ and $\gamma = 7/4$.
 Obviously, once $h_N$ is determined, data $\chi L^{-\gamma/\nu}$ of all size $L$ will overlap on the curve described by $f$.
 The data collapse method in Ref.~\cite{bhattacharjee2001measure} can help us obtain the value $h_N$.
-We show the behavior of $\chi(h, T, \mathbf{0}, 0)$ and the date collapse results in Fig.~\ref{fig:S1}{\bf a} and {\bf b}.
-We fix a temperature $T = 1.0$ here and use the external field as a variable.
+We show the behavior of $\chi(h, T, \mathbf{0}, 0)$ and the date collapse results in Supplementary Figure~\ref{fig:S1}{\bf a} and {\bf b}.
+We fix a temperature $T = 1.0$ here and use the transverse field as a variable.
 The critical field given by data collapse is $h_N \approx 4.63$.

 Correspondingly, we can define a similar quantity for fermion spins,